ESL Technology Straight Out of the Classroom of Tomorrow!

 You’ll have touchscreens, digital texts, apps and voice-activated tech tools at your disposal.

-With all of this technology being added to the mix, video-based learning apps and websites like FluentU could realistically form a big part of education.
-You can already plan a whole course around a set of videos.
 With the advent of online learning and LCD touchscreens, I only see this forming an even greater part in the ESL classroom of the future.

 Many universities have movie courses within their language degree curricula, where students are exposed to the best films in their foreign languages.